New Window Opening Cost

 fitting window

-Cutting a brand new opening into an external wall isn’t really a “have a go on Saturday” sort of job.
-You’re dealing with the structure of the house, weatherproofing and a lot of heavy kit.
+Cutting a brand new opening into an external wall is a big job, involving the structure of the house, weatherproofing and a lot of heavy kit.

 If it’s not done properly, you can end up with damp, draughts and, in the worst case, a weakened wall.
 That’s why bringing in a qualified builder or window installer is better than trying to cut the opening yourself.